-At the Cancer Centre, you can complete the Your Symptoms Matter questionnaire at the kiosks, on the available tablets or with a member of the team.
-The questionnaire is also available in paper form in over 30 different languages.
+At the Cancer Centre, you can complete the Your Symptoms Matter questionnaire at the kiosks in the waiting areas.
 Volunteers will help you get started and will remind you each time.
 You can also complete the questionnaire on your personal devices or home computer within 24 hours of your appointment.

 To access the questionnaire, visit the website: isaac.ontariohealth.ca.
+You will need your health card to complete the assessment.